StupidHackTH/stupidhackth3-bot/README.md

   - **Read models:** Reads data from Airtable, with caching of table contents to allow frequent reads.

   - **Write models:** The transaction is first written into Firebase Realtime Database with "pending" state.
-    A separate process then reads from the database, and process the requests one-by-one
+    A separate process then reads from the database, and process the requests one-by-one, essentially turning it into an operation queue.
+    Once the operation is completed, the read model's cache is invalidated, and the transaction state changes to either "completed" or "failure".
+    Here, the operation queue also acts as an audit log, allowing administrator to inspect each transaction:
+    When it happened, by whom, and what is the result.

 Made by [Glitch](https://glitch.com/)
 -------------------